-In our first guide to digital transformation published on Information Age…
+In our first guide to digital transformation in manufacturing published on Information Age…

 … we answered some of the most pressing questions ahead of CTOs in finance.
 Transformation initiatives do seem like the gateway to achieving business goals, but it does imply much more than a new technology implementation.
 Here is a summary of the key takeaways: